How I set up a new Mac

 Install whatever software I pretty much always use with Homebrew.

-brew install gpg ag fzf imagemagick ffmpeg ncdu
+brew install rg fzf imagemagick ffmpeg ncdu htop

 Install the asdf plugins I need

 and whatever version is in my

 automatically installs asdf on the first invocation so no need to do

 asdf plugin add nodejs # asdf plugin add python # asdf plugin add ruby # asdf plugin add elixir # asdf plugin add erlang asdf install

 That’s pretty much the gist!
 This is a fairly straightforward and not very time consuming checklist, and the main things that need to be automated (my dotfiles) are.

 I don’t think it’s worth automating my macOS system preferences somehow as they might change in future versions anyways.
 Same thing for iTerm2, where I definitely don’t want to copy over my whole configuration file from an old installation, I’d rather start from the latest and greatest defaults and just tweak what I need on top of it.

 Everything else is very specific to the current machine I’m setting up and I leave them to my discretion at the time of installing.

 If you read until there, I hope that you learnt something, or that it inspired you to document your base setup in a similar way.
 Cheers!